Employers have a responsibility to maintain a healthy workplace.

 That should include helping employees manage their situation better (eg, looking at why they’re not getting enough sleep).

-The ACC website has more fatigue management information as does WorkSafe, including this guide to understanding and managing fatigue, particularly for shift workers.
+The ACC website has more fatigue management information as does WorkSafe, including this quick guide to understanding and managing fatigue, particularly for shift workers.

 Workplace bullying is a problem for many workplaces and can take multiple forms.